 Patients with Parkinson's disease can have autonomic dysfunction (constipation and urinary retention) but unlike peripheral autonomic neuropathies have extrapyramidal dysfunction (akinesia, tremor, rigidity).

-- Autoantibody assessment: antinuclear antibody, rheumatoid factor, Anti-Ro/SS-A, Anti-La/SS-B, antibodies to acetylcholine receptor, paraneoplastic antibodies-anti-Hu (type 1 anti-neuronal nuclear antibody (ANNA-1), Purkinje-cell cytoplasmic antibodies type 2 (PCA-2), collapsin response-mediator protein 5 (CRMP-5)).
+- Autoantibody assessment: antinuclear antibody, rheumatoid factor, anti-Ro/SS-A, anti-La/SS-B, antibodies to acetylcholine receptor, paraneoplastic antibodies-anti-Hu (type 1 anti-neuronal nuclear antibody (ANNA-1), Purkinje-cell cytoplasmic antibodies type 2 (PCA-2), collapsin response-mediator protein 5 (CRMP-5)).
+See also the separate article on Plasma Autoantibodies.

-- Variation in heart rate with respiration of less than 10 beats per minute is abnormal
+- Variation in heart rate with respiration of fewer than 10 beats per minute is abnormal

 - Measure beat to beat variation of R-R interval (with respiration and during Valsalva manoeuvre)